kanbanyte/sepb/assessments/test_plan.md

 The purpose of the test plan is to clearly state the required features and functions of the system to test and the strategy by which they will be tested.
 The test plan will allow for a more efficient testing process to prepare the developed system for its final release by outlining test features, functional and non functional test cases, as well as the pass and fail criteria for these tests.
 The roles and responsibilities of each member will be established to facilitate the testing process, ensuring it is efficient and effective.
 Additionally, the test plan will highlight the features that will not be tested to allow for a more efficient testing process.

 ## Scope
 The scope of the test plan will encompass testing of the computer vision system and of the cobot's movement both individually and together to ensure optimal function.
 Development of the overall system is still in progress, so additional tests may be required and some may not be necessary in the future.
-Functional and non-functional test cases will be discussed and will include items such as establishing connection with robot arm, intialising the machine learning model, if the system is able to continue functioning autonomously, etc.
+Functional and non-functional test cases will be discussed and will include items such as establishing connection with robot arm, initialising the Machine Learning (ML) Model, if the system is able to continue functioning autonomously, etc.

 <!-- TOC ignore:true -->
 ### Constraints
 * Testing of the cobot's movement can be done in a simulated environment, however must ultimately be performed at the F.o.F.
 * Testing of the detection models can start with images captured for the training process, but it must be validated with images directly captured by the camera at the F.o.F.
 * Testing the integration of the vision system and the movement system will need to be done at the F.o.F.

 <!-- TOC ignore:true -->